Majjhima Nikāya 129

 Sā abhirūpā dassanīyā pāsādikā paramāya vaṇṇapokkharatāya samannāgatā nātidīghā nātirassā nātikisā nātithūlā nātikāḷikā nāccodātā, atikkantā mānusaṁ vaṇṇaṁ, appattā dibbaṁ vaṇṇaṁ.

 She is attractive, good-looking, lovely, of surpassing beauty.
 She’s neither too tall nor too short; neither too thin nor too fat; neither too dark nor too light.
-She outdoes human beauty without reaching divine beauty.
+She outdoes human beauty without reaching heavenly beauty.

 Tassa kho pana, bhikkhave, itthiratanassa evarūpo kāyasamphasso hoti, seyyathāpi nāma tūlapicuno vā kappāsapicuno vā.